-All are very welcome to join us for the first of this term’s melodrama screening and discussion sessions.
-We are screening Esther Waters (Ian Dalrymple and Peter Proud, 108 mins) on Monday the 1st of October, 5-7pm, in Jarman 6.
+All are very welcome to join us for the first of this term’s screening and discussion sessions.
+We’ll be showing Young and Innocent (1937, Alfred Hitchcock, 83 mins) on Wednesday the 15th of January, 5-7pm, in Jarman 6.

 This film is part of our new focus on film adaptations of detective novels written by women.
 It is based on Josephine Tey’s second Inspector Alan Grant novel, A Shilling for Candles, which was published in 1936.

 In addition to comparing the film to Tey’s novel, we will, of course, be focusing on how it relates to melodrama.
 The UK fan magazine Picture Show is helpful in this regard.
 Its preview, written by Maud Hughes, opens by noting that ‘romance runs through the warp of crime’ (25th of December 1937, p.
 5).
 Hughes then briefly recounts some crucial aspects of the characters and the plots provides more detail.
 In edited form (for the sake of spoilers!) the summary is that ‘Nova Pilbeam is the daughter of a Chief Constable [who] helps a…man wanted by the police on a charge of murder’.